-Sub-subject: United Nations: specialized agencies.
+Sub-subject: United Nations: specialised agencies.
 Syllabus:

-Sub-Subject Description - United Nations (Specialized agencies):
+Sub-Subject Description: United Nations (Specialised agencies):

 - World Bank Group: Provides loans and technical assistance to developing countries to reduce poverty and advance sustainable economic growth.

 - International Monetary Fund.
 Facilitates international monetary cooperation and financial stability and provides a permanent Forum for consultation, advice, and assistance on financial topics.

 - ICAO (International Civil Aviation Organisation): Sets International standards for the safety, security, and efficiency of air transport, and serves as the coordinator for international Cooperation in all fields of civil aviation.

 - UPU (Universal Postal Union): Establishes international regulations for postal services, provides technical assistance and promotes cooperation in postal matters.

 - International Telecommunication Union: Fosters International cooperation to improve telecommunications of all kinds, coordinates usage of radio and TV frequencies, promotes safety measures and conducts research.

 - World Meteorological Organisation: Promotes scientific research on the Earth's atmosphere and climate change, and facilitates the Global exchange of meteorological data.

 - IMO (International Maritime Organisation): Works to improve International shipping procedures, raise standards in marine safety, and reduce marine pollution by ships.